• Palawan- getting here and away

 Planning Your Itinerary

-The minimum number of days you can book a Tao Expedition for is 5 days and 4 nights.
+The minimum number of days you can join a Tao Expedition for is 5 days and 4 nights.

 This is the ideal amount of time to fully appreciate the island experience that is offered by Tao.

 Palawan is a remote region to access and less than 5 days will feel too rushed and will not allow the disregard for time that island life requires.
 10 days is the recommended amount of time we suggest you stay in the Palawan including a Tao Trip.
 Try not to take on too much destination as traveling in the Philippine islands takes time and you don’t want to spend half your trip on a bus or waiting in an airport, most destinations will take a day journey.
 If there are several provinces you would like to visit try to plan to spend a week in each, enough time to take it all in and at the same time get as much as possible out of your trip.

 The areas around El Nido and Coron offer plenty of island hopping, diving and exploring.
 Some of these destinations include Coron Island, Big Lagoon, Small Lagoon, Secret Beach etc. Many guests ask whether we will visit these places on the expedition....

 On a Private Expedition you can help plan your route so you can visit the tourist highlights of both towns if you like.

 However we specialize in avoiding the tourist crowds, so for example; in a small group we can take you into the Big lagoon just after sunrise and you will have the place to yourselves before the day-trippers start hording in from 9am onwards.

 On Open Expeditions we tend to stay away from these destinations altogether.
 So if you can a few days available either side of the Tao trip we recommend that you

 see these destinations in the smaller island hopping boats available

 for hire in town.
 Our expedition boats can be too large to take to